purs3lab/ece264/assignments.md

 **Important: Please submit your GitHub username along with other details in this [Classroom form](https://forms.gle/afjQoHubsh67GKA1A) by Friday, January 13th.**

 We will add you to the Github classroom and from which you can access your homeworks.

+## Structures of Assignments

+At the top of every file, there is clear indication whether you should modify the file or not.
+You must follow the instruction.
+If you modify a file must not be changed, you will likely lose points.

+Everything you write must be enclosed within

+`#ifdef`

+and

+`#endif`

+The reason is that we may replace the functions to give you partial credits by turning on or off specific blocks.
+If you write anything outside `#ifdef` and `#endif` and your code happens to have mistakes, the mistakes cannot be removed.
+As a result, your program cannot receive partial credits.

+# IMPORTANT THINGS TO NOTE

+## Your Programs Must Not Crash and Must Not Leak Memory

+Your program must not crash and must not leak memory in any case.
+Memory management is an essential part of writing good C programs.
+If you cannot manage memory, you cannot write good C programs.

+You will lose 1 point for every leaked byte.
+If your program leaks memory, it is very likely that you will receive zero.

+You should know how to check memory errors: using `valgrind` .
+If your program leaks memory, it is like an airplane that leaks fuel.
+Would you take a flight if the plane leaks fuel?
+An airplane should not fly if it leaks fuel.
+Your program *DOES NOT* work if it leaks memory.
+Don't fool yourself and claim that your program works.
+Talk to professional software developers.
+Everyone will tell you memory leak is *unacceptable*.

+## Keep An Open Mind: It is possible that your programs are wrong

+Do not say, "My program works fine when I test it.
+I am 100% sure my program is correct.
+My program is absolutely perfect."
+Many people have said that and so far all of their programs have problems.
+The teaching staff accepts the possibility that they may be wrong.
+Please also open your mind and accept the *possibility* that your program *may* be wrong.
+Before you get angry and think you are not treated fairly, understand what happens.
+The teaching staff provides all information you need to test your programs.

+## Computers are Stupid, By Design

+Computers are designed during the second World War and Cold War to control weapons.
+As a result, computers are stupid by design.
+Computers do exactly what programs tell them to do.
+Computers cannot guess your mind.
+Computers cannot tolerate "small" mistakes.

 ## Academic Integrity and Cheating